-Outlook - Demand for our Component Products Segment's products increased compared to the prior year as conditions in the overall economy continued to improve during 2011.
+Outlook - Demand for our Component Products Segment's products increased during the first quarter of 2011 compared to the prior year as conditions in the overall economy improved.
+However, during the later part of the second quarter customer orders were flat which appeared to be consistent with the overall economic activity in North America during May and June.
+It is uncertain whether sales growth will return over the next several months or continue to be flat.
 While changes in market demand are not within our control, we are focused on the areas we can impact.
 Staffing levels are continuously evaluated in relation to sales order rates which may result in headcount adjustments, to the extent possible, to match staffing levels with demand.
-We expect our continuous lean manufacturing and cost improvement initiatives, such as the consolidation of the furniture components facilities, to positively impact our productivity and result in a more efficient infrastructure.
+We expect our continuous lean manufacturing and cost improvement initiatives, such as the consolidation of our furniture components facilities, to positively impact our productivity and result in a more efficient infrastructure.
 Additionally, we continue to seek opportunities to gain market share in markets we currently serve, expand into new markets and develop new product features in order to mitigate the impact of changes in demand as well as broaden our sales base.

 Volatility in the costs of commodity raw materials is ongoing.
 Our primary commodity raw materials are steel, brass, alloyed zinc and stainless steel which together represent approximately 17% of our total cost of goods sold.
-Compared to the first quarter of 2010, our cost of these raw materials increased in 2011 between approximately 8% and 20%.
+Compared to the first quarter of 2010, our cost of these raw materials increased in 2011 between approximately 14% and 22%.
 We generally seek to mitigate the impact of fluctuations in commodity raw material costs on our margins through improvements in production efficiencies or other operating cost reductions as well as occasionally executing larger quantity tactical spot buys of these raw materials, which may result in higher inventory balances for a period of time.
 In the event we are unable to offset commodity raw material cost increases with other cost reductions, it may be difficult to recover those cost increases through increased product selling prices or surcharges due to the competitive nature of the markets served by our products.
-Consequently, overall operating margins may be affected by commodity raw material cost pressures.
+Consequently, overall operating margins may be affected by commodity raw material cost pressures as is currently the case.

-As discussed in Note 14 to the Condensed Consolidated Financial Statements, we have been involved in certain patent infringement litigation, which has in the past resulted in us incurring significant litigation expense.
+As discussed in Note 14 to the Condensed Consolidated Financial Statements, our Component Products Segment has been involved in certain patent infringement litigation, which has in the past resulted in our incurring significant litigation expense.
 With the settlement reached during the first quarter of 2011, we do not expect to incur significant litigation expense relating to these patent infringement claims going forward.